STEVE INSKEEP, Host:

 Now the administration says it will stop trying to get Israelis to agree to a moratorium on settlements.
 We start our coverage with NPR's Michele Kelemen.

-Mr. ROBERT DANIN (Council on Foreign Relations): I don't see this as necessarily a retreat, but as a shift in tactics and maybe it's wise at this point, because they realize that the way in which they were going was not going to produce results.
+ROBERT DANIN: I don't see this as necessarily a retreat, but as a shift in tactics and maybe it's wise at this point, because they realize that the way in which they were going was not going to produce results.
 And the price that they were going to potentially pay to get a settlement moratorium was just far disproportionate to what it would have provided them.

 KELEMEN: Danin says it's not optimal, but the U.S. for now will be back to what's called proximity talks.